redBorder/redborder-cgroups/README.md

 Create a file in /etc/cgroup.conf with the services in yaml format, for more info take a look at [Cgroup Cookbook](https://github.com/redBorder/cookbook-rb-cgroup)

-Then start `rb_configure_cgroup.sh` and it will reassign memory for each service
+Then start `rb_configure_cgroup.sh` and it will reassign memory for each service Or just check if the memory services need to be reconfigured with `rb_check_cgroups.sh`

 ## Authors